-Couchbase Server's topology-aware clients and consistent hashing distribute data evenly within a cluster.
-In addition, data can be replicated to one or more nodes to provide high availability.
-All of these functions are transparent to the developer and handled automatically by Couchbase.
-You do not need to create/maintain shards or make separate writes for replication.
+Couchbase Server's topology-aware clients and consistent hashing distribute data within a cluster automatically.
+Data can be replicated to one or more nodes to provide high availability, also automatically.

 INSTALLING COUCHBASE SERVER

 Installing Couchbase Server requires little more than downloading the install binary, running it, and configuring the database via the web-based administrative console or CLI.
 It can also be installed via Docker.